himmAllRight/himmAllRight-source/content/post/foundryvtt-service-ansible-role.md

     state: started
 ```

-That's it, our role is finished!
+... and... our role is finished!

 ## Playbook

 To run the role, it is easiest to have it run in a playbook.
 I try to define
-the provisioning of all my systems in their own playbooks, including my Foundry
+the provisioning of all my systems in their own playbooks, including my foundry
-Server, so I call this role there.
+server, so I use this role there.
 Just remember to call it in a `roles:`
 section of the playbook, like so:

 ```yaml